 Dear Brothers and Sisters in Christ Jesus,

-We have already arrived at the 3rd Sunday of Advent!
-Before we know we will be at the doorstep of celebrating Christmas!
-I encourage you to make the most of the remaining time of Advent to spiritually prepare your soul for the great grace of Christmas, especially through receiving the Sacrament of Confession.
+We have already arrived at Gaudete (Rejoice) or the 3rd Sunday of Advent!
+Very soon we will be celebrating Christmas!
+I encourage you to make the most of the remaining time of Advent to spiritually prepare your soul for the great Grace of Christmas - especially through receiving the Sacrament of Confession.
 Please see the bulletin for times to celebrate this Sacrament of our good Lord’s Mercy!

 This weekend I want to give particular attention to the events of the apparition of Our Lady of Guadalupe, whom we honor each year in the Church on December 12.
-My hope is that the miraculous events surrounding the Virgin Mary’s appearance to St. Juan Diego in December, 1531 in what is now Mexico City will draw us all more close to Jesus through Mary!
+My hope is that the miraculous events surrounding the Virgin Mary’s appearance to St. Juan Diego on December, 1531, in what is now Mexico City, will draw us all more close to Jesus through Mary!

-— She is the "Queen of the Earth," for she is wearing a map of Mexico telling the Indians exactly where the apparition took place.
+9. The design on her rose-colored garment - She is the ‘Queen of the Earth,’ for she is wearing a map of Mexico telling the Indians exactly where the apparition took place.
 Scientific Study of the Image

 1. The image to this date, cannot be explained by science.